List of characters in the Mahabharata

-A 19th-century miniature painting illustrating the Cheer Haran (Disrobing of Draupadi) episode, featuring prominent characters (Pandavas, Draupadi, Kauravas and their main allies) in the Kuru court.
+A 19th century CE miniature painting illustrating the Chira Harana (Disrobing of Draupadi) episode, featuring prominent characters (Pandavas, Draupadi, Kauravas and their main allies) in the Kuru court.

-The Mahabharata is one of the two major Sanskrit epics of ancient India composed by Veda Vyasa.
+The Mahabharata is one of the two major Sanskrit epics of ancient India composed by Vyasa.
 At its heart lies the epic struggle between the Pandavas and the Kauravas.
-The central characters include the five Pandava brothers—Yudhishthira, Bhima, Arjuna, Nakula, and Sahadeva—along with their wife Draupadi.
-On the opposing side, the hundred Kaurava brothers are led by the elder brother, Duryodhana.
-However, the Mahabharata is richly populated with other notable figures including Krishna, Bhishma, Drona, Karna, Kunti, Dushasana, Kripa, Dhritrashtra, Gandhari, Shakuni, Ashwatthama, Balarama, Subhadra, Vyasa, Abhimanyu, Pandu, Satyavati and Amba.
+The central characters include the five Pandava brothers—Yudhishthira, Bhima, Arjuna, Nakula, and Sahadeva—along with their common wife Draupadi.
+On the opposing side, the hundred Kaurava brothers are led by their eldest brother, Duryodhana.
+However, the Mahabharata is richly populated with other notable figures including Krishna, Bhishma, Drona, Karna, Kunti, Kritavarma, Kripa, Dhritarashtra, Gandhari, Shakuni, Satyaki, Ashvatthama, Balarama, Vyasa, Vidura, Abhimanyu, Pandu, Satyavati, Amba, etc.

 The Mahabharata manuscripts exist in numerous versions, wherein the specifics and details of major characters and episodes vary, often significantly.
 Except for the sections containing the Bhagavad Gita which is remarkably consistent between the numerous manuscripts, the rest of the epic exists in many versions.
-The differences between the Northern and Southern recensions are particularly significant, with the Southern manuscripts more profuse and longer.
-The manuscripts found in the North and South India have "great divergence" in details, though the thematic essence is similar.
-Scholars have attempted to construct a critical edition, relying mostly on a study of the Bombay edition, the Poona edition, the Calcutta edition and the south Indian editions of the Mahabharata manuscripts.
-The most accepted version is one prepared by scholars led by Vishnu Sukthankar at the Bhandarkar Oriental Research Institute, preserved at the Kyoto University, the Cambridge University and various Indian universities.
+The differences between the Northern and Southern recensions are particularly significant, with the Southern manuscripts being more profuse and long.
+The manuscripts found in the North and South have "great divergence" in details, though the thematic essence is similar.
+Scholars have attempted to construct a critical edition, relying mostly on a study of the Mumbai edition, the Pune edition, the Kolkata edition and the South Indian editions of the Mahabharata manuscripts.
+The most accepted version is the one prepared by scholars led by Vishnu Sukthankar at the Bhandarkar Oriental Research Institute, preserved at the Kyoto University, the University of Cambridge and various Indian universities.

 This list follows the Critical Edition of the Mahabharata, but may have characters exclusive to a particular recension.
 (Note: The list tries to mention as many characters as possible, but is not complete.
 It contains characters appearing in Harivamsa, a book connected to Mahabharata.
 Characters appearing in folk tales are excluded.)

 A

 Adhiratha

-Adhiratha was the foster-father of Karna.
+Adhiratha was a charioteer from Anga and the foster-father of Karna.
 According to the Bhagavata Purana, Adhiratha was descended from Yayati and therefore was related to Krishna.
 He was also the descendant of Romapada, the king of Anga and brother-in-law of Dasharatha's descendant Shighra, king of Ayodhya.
 His wife was Radha and their biological sons were Shatrunjaya and Chitrasena.

 Adrika

 Adrika was an apsara, who was cursed to become a fish and only to be liberated when she gives birth to a human.
-Adrika, as a fish, lived in the river Yamuna.
-Once she came in contact with the semen of Uparichara and impregnated herself.
-After 10 months, some fishermen caught her, cut open her womb and found two children—Matsyagandha and Matsya.
+Adrika, as a fish, lived in the Yamuna River.
+Once she came into contact with the semen of Uparichara Vasu and impregnated herself.
+After 10 months, some fishermen caught her, cut open her womb and found two children, namely Matsyagandha (Satyavati) and Matsya (Satya).
 After the incident, Adrika was liberated from her curse and returned to heaven.